 The FYP consists of the module MH4900 (Final Year Project; 8 AU), which can be read either during Year 3 or Year 4.
 The project will take two semesters; the student may choose to start the project at the beginning of either semester.
 Students who undertake the FYP are not allowed to take MH4903/MH4912 (Professional Internship), but are allowed to take MH4907 (Professional Attachment) as an Unrestricted Elective.

-To undertake an FYP, a student must have a minimum CGPA of 3.5 (except for students in the Mathematical Sciences and Economics Double Major programme, who are required to do an
+To undertake an FYP, a student must have a minimum CGPA of 3.5 (except for students in the Mathematical Sciences and Economics Double Major programme and in Mathematical and Computer Sciences programme, who are required to do FYP).

 Only students who receive a grade of A- or better